Diamond Credit Union

 Diamond Credit Union, located in Pennsylvania, recently opened a new branch to serve a wider area.
 They hired Jettco Designs to plan the look and feel of the new building.
 John Thies of Diamond Credit Union headed this project.
 He created a layout that was functional and great looking with the help of Acoustical Solutions.

-Banks and credit unions rely on creating trust between themselves and customers to successfully operate their business.
-When dealing with a client’s financial assets, an atmosphere of professionalism and stability must be emulated to communicate security to all who walk in the building.
+Banks and credit unions rely on creating trust between themselves and customers to successfully operate their businesses.
+When dealing with a client’s financial assets, an atmosphere of professionalism and stability must be emulated to communicate security to all who walk into the building.

 This is exactly what Diamond Credit Union was looking to create with their new office opening in the Exeter Township of Pennsylvania.
 John Thies from Jettco Designs took on this task and noted that noise control was something that needed to be addressed.

 To maintain privacy for customers, sound absorptive materials would need to be used in the design.
 Thies did not want customers to have to speak loudly about their financial business.
 Adding treatment would improve speech intelligibility and lower overall noise from reverberation.
 This would allow those in the building to understand each other while speaking quietly.